- About Us

 Are beverages served onboard?

 We’re sailors!
 Of course we serve drinks - it comes with the territory.
-The Clipper City boasts a full bar on board and the Shearwater offers drink service featuring a selection of beer, white wine and prosecco.
+The Clipper City boasts a full bar on board and the Shearwater offers drink service featuring a selection of beer, white wine and champagne.
 Also available on both boats is an array of non-alcoholic choices such as water, soda and juice.

 Do you serve food?
 Can we bring our own?